 Beginning in the Sawtooth Range of the Eastern Sierra Nevada, the Walker River is a vital source of water for irrigation and a hidden treasure for anglers.
 With two distinct forks, the East and West, the Walker River has fishing for all skill levels.
 The tailwater section of the Walker’s East Fork, known as the Miracle Mile, fishes like its name suggests: small flies attracting large fish.
 To get there, follow Highway 395 south from Gardnerville for about 60 miles before turning left onto CA-182 north to find the Bridgeport Reservoir.
 Miracle Mile is just to the north.
 The river runs along the highway and has many access points and parking spots.

 South of Gardnerville and between Reno and Mono Lake is where you’ll find Topaz Lake.
 It borders California and Nevada, making a fishing license from either state valid.
 Topaz Lake is at its best in the winter and early spring months, while most lakes in the Eastern Sierra are frozen.
-The Topaz Lodge runs an annual winter fishing derby from January 1 to April 14.
-Fishing on the lake kicks off on January 1 and closes November 1.
+As of February 2021, fishing season on the lake runs year round, with a five trout daily bag limit.
 Boat rentals are available for on-lake fishing although many locals gather around the outlet on the northeast shore of the lake.
 Topaz Lake can be found along Highway 395 at the California-Nevada border.

 What else do I need?